miekg/dreck/README.md

 * Automatically merge a pull request when the status is green.
 * LGTM a pull request with a comment.
 * Execute (whitelisted) commands on the dreck server.

-Dreck is a fork of [Derek](https://github.com/alexellis/derek).
-It adds Caddy integration, so you can "just" run it as a plugin in Caddy.
-It also massively expands on the number of features.

 For this all to work, you'll need to have an Github App that allows access to your repo - setting this up is beyond scope of this documentation.
 And need to recompile Caddy and have a functional Go